Jason-yuj/MSBD5014A/README.md

 # MSBD5014A

-## overview
+## Overview

-This code is the project of MSBD5014A in Fall 2022 supervised by Ke Yi, and the project title is SQl over Differential privacy.
+This code is the project of MSBD5014A in Fall 2022 supervised by Ke Yi, and the project title is SQl over Differential Privacy.

 Primary source paper is: